 From the above, it is not too difficult to obtain the following useful lemma:

-\begin{lem} Let $\pi: (M,g) \to (B,\check{g})$ be a Riemannian submersion with totally geodesic, $S^1$ fibers and suppose $X$ is a smooth vector field tangent to the fibers of $\pi$.
+\begin{lem} Let $(M,g)$ have constant scalar curvature, $\pi: (M,g) \to (B,\check{g})$ be a Riemannian submersion with totally geodesic, $S^1$ fibers and suppose $X$ is a smooth vector field tangent to the fibers of $\pi$.
 If $(M,g,X)$ is quasi-Einstein, then $|A|$ is constant and $B$ has constant scalar curvature. \end{lem}

 \begin{proof} By results mentioned earlier, we know that $|X|$ is constant, hence $\lambda + \frac{|X|^2}{m}$ is constant.
 By (3.2), it then immediately follows that $|A|$ is constant as well.\\